gaspm/rust-wasm-sandbox/README.md

 # Rust and WebAssembly Sandbox

 ### Demonstration of using WebAssembly.

-I worked with Windows 11 WSL (Ubuntu 20.04), on macOS it should be easier to install.
-For more detailed information about installing Rust and Cargo, see the official pages.
----
 ### Install Rust and Cargo
 - **Rust:** multi-paradigm, high-level, general-purpose programming language (https://www.rust-lang.org/)
 - **Cargo:** the Rust build tool and package manager (https://crates.io/)